deepzide/customer_poc/README.md

 ```

 ### [`custom.txt`](custom.txt)
-Lists custom applications to be installed (one per line).
+ADD custom applications to be installed (one per line).

 **Example:**
 ```